As a physiotherapist, I assess and treat injuries that occur in the workplace. These can be sudden (acute), or develop gradually over time (overuse).

 Any job comes with some degree of risk of injury.
-Knowing what your risks are, and working together with your employer or organization to minimize these risks is important for keeping your body happy and work-ready.
+Knowing what your risks are and working together with your employer or organization to minimize them is important for keeping your body happy and work-ready.

 When possible, look at your work environment to see if anything is within your control to be changed.
 I will use physiotherapy as an example: There are times when I can modify my environment in order to make a task easier on my body.
 I can raise and lower the treatment table, or my stool on which I’m sitting, or in some cases I can use equipment that is ergonomically friendly.

-Legs & feet: wear footwear that is supportive, and appropriate for your job.
+Wear footwear that is supportive and appropriate for your job.
 If you have been prescribed orthotics, ensure you wear them while working, to help support your feet and legs.
-If sitting, change up your position: try not to sit all your time with legs crossed, and if you do cross your legs, try to balance how long each is the leg on top.
+If sitting, change up your position; try not to sit all your time with legs crossed, and if you do cross your legs, try to balance how long each is the leg on top.

 If you do notice new pain or weakness, attend to it as soon as possible.
 While many injuries require 4-8 weeks to heal at the level of the tissue (although you may return to some functions during that period), this time frame can be made longer if the injury doesn’t have a chance to heal, or if it gets re-aggravated.

 Be conscientious of what you feel, what your job demands are, what may have caused it, and how that risk can be minimized.
 Seek help when needed, be it through your work’s first aid service, or your local Lifemark physiotherapist!